Oscars Betting 2019

-A Star is Born has been heavily tipped to scoop this sward, but Bradley Cooper’s magnificent directorial debut faces stiff competition from elsewhere.
-Roma, Green Book and First Man are all prominent in the betting, while If Beale Street Could Talk, Black Panther, Vice and BlacKkKlansman are other possible contenders.
+A Star is Born has been widely tipped to scoop this sward, but Bradley Cooper’s magnificent directorial debut faces stiff competition from elsewhere.
+Roma, Green Book and Bohemian Rhapsody are all prominent in the betting, while First Man, If Beale Street Could Talk, Black Panther, Vice and BlacKkKlansman are other possible contenders.

-Alfonso Cuaron is favourite to take the best director accolade, but Cooper could give him a run for his money for his efforts with A Star is Born.
-Damien Chazelle (First Man), Spike Lee (BlacKkKlansman) and Barry Jenkins (If Beale Street Could Talk) are others worth noting in the betting market.
+Alfonso Cuaron is a big favourite to take the best director accolade, but Cooper could give him a run for his money for his efforts with A Star is Born.
+Damien Chazelle (First Man), Spike Lee (BlacKkKlansman) and Adam McKay (Vice) are others worth noting in the betting market.

-Cooper seems sure to be amongst the front-runners, but Christian Bale (Vice) and Rami Malek (Bohemian Rhapsody) may offer better value in this market.
+Cooper seems sure to be amongst the front-runners, but Christian Bale (Vice) and Rami Malek (Bohemian Rhapsody) have both been backed heavily in this market.
 Ryan Gosling (First Man), Viggo Mortensen (Green Book) and Lucas Hedges (Boy Erased) have also been tipped to shine in this category.

-Lady Gaga (A Star is Born) and Glenn Close (The Wife) are the early favourites to win the best actress award, and it would be a major achievement if the former could beat off the more experienced competition in the category.
-Viola Davis (Widows), Olivia Colman (The Favourite) and Melissa McCarthy (Can You Ever Forgive Me?) are also in with a shout.
+Lady Gaga (A Star is Born) was the early favourite to win the best actress award, but Glenn Close (The Wife) has attracted plenty of support in the run-up to the event.
+Viola Davis (Widows), Olivia Colman (The Favourite) and Yalitza Aparicio (Roma) are also in with a shout.

 Best Supporting Actor